mad-ent-java-s23/Team_NIM/docs/teamResume.md

 #### Additional functionalities to be added at a later date
 1. Get the Word of the day (NYTimes) and add it to the TeamNIM API automatically
 2. Multiple Day search
-3. Add the ability to POST a new word to the database, with functionality to check for duplicates
+3. Add the ability to POST a new word to the database, with functionality to check for duplicates and validity:
    - Not only duplicates, but would need to establish a check for whether the POSTed word is an actual word
    - May require using an additional API such as [Merriam-Webster Dictionary](https://dictionaryapi.com/)
+   - *This may also pose potential problems since some words may be considered offensive (see the [Wordle Wiki](https://en.wikipedia.org/wiki/Wordle) and the NYTimes acquisition section)

 #### Game interface (to be added later)